-IV.
+III.
 UNIVERSITY POLICIES AND PROCEDURES

-A. Nondiscrimination Policy & Equity Resolution Process
+A. Nondiscrimination Policy and Equity Resolution Process

-Oklahoma City University adheres to all federal and state civil rights laws prohibiting discrimination in private institutions of higher education.
-The University will not discriminate against any employee, applicant for employment, student or applicant for admission on the basis of race, religion, color, sex, pregnancy, political affiliation, religion, creed, ethnicity, national origin (including ancestry), citizenship status, physical or mental disability, age, marital status, sexual orientation, gender, gender identity, gender expression, veteran or military status (including special disabled veteran, Vietnam-era veteran, or recently separated veteran), predisposing genetic characteristics, domestic violence victim status or any other protected category under applicable local, state or federal law, including protections for those opposing discrimination or participating in any resolution process on campus or within the Equal Employment Opportunity Commission or other human rights agencies.
+Oklahoma City University complies with all federal and state civil rights laws prohibiting discrimination in higher education.
+The University does not discriminate against any employee, applicant for employment, student, or applicant for admission based on race, religion, color, sex, pregnancy, political affiliation, creed, ethnicity, national origin, citizenship status, physical or mental disability, age, marital status, sexual orientation, gender identity, gender expression, veteran or military status, genetic characteristics, domestic violence victim status, or any other protected category under applicable law.
+This includes protections for those opposing discrimination or participating in any resolution process.

-This policy covers nondiscrimination in employment and access to educational opportunities.
-Therefore, any member of the campus community who acts to deny, deprive or limit the educational and/or employment access, benefits and/or opportunities of any member of the campus community, guest, or visitor on the basis of their actual or perceived membership in the protected classes listed above is in violation of this policy.
-When brought to the attention of the University, any such discrimination will be appropriately addressed and remedied by the University according to the Equity Resolution Process described below.
-Non-members of the campus community who engage in discriminatory actions within University programs or on University property are not under the jurisdiction of this policy, but can be subject to actions that limit their access and/or involvement with University programs, services, and property as the result of their alleged misconduct.
-All vendors serving Oklahoma City University through third-party contracts are subject to these policies and procedures, to which their employer has agreed to be bound.
+This policy covers nondiscrimination in employment and educational opportunities.
+Any campus community member who denies, deprives, or limits access, benefits, or opportunities based on the protected classes listed above violates this policy.
+The University will address and remedy any such discrimination through the Equity Resolution Process.
+Non-community members engaging in discriminatory actions within University programs or on University property are not under this policy's jurisdiction but may face restricted access or involvement with University programs, services, and property.
+Vendors serving the University through third-party contracts are subject to these policies and procedures.

-Click here to view the Nondiscrimination Policy.
-Click here to view the Equity Resolution process.
+Click here to view the Nondiscrimination Policy and the Equity Resolution Process (link to PDF)

-The Nondiscrimination Policy also addresses sexual harassment and misconduct.
-Specifically, sexual harassment and misconduct are discussed in section 1.3 of the Nondiscrimination Policy.
+The Nondiscrimination Policy addresses sexual harassment and misconduct in section 1.3